 The Eurasian lynx Lynx lynx has long, thick, light-colored fur that is silky in the winter and shorter, thinner, and darker-colored in the summer.
 This is the largest and most numerous of the lynx species, and it is the most widespread, currently found in 46 countries in Europe, northern Asia, and the Middle East!
 A subspecies of Eurasian lynx, the Siberian lynx, is the largest of all; some males can weigh up to 84 pounds (38 kilograms).

 Large paws with fur on the soles give Eurasian lynx traction; long legs also help when walking in deep snow.
 These cats are good swimmers, too, and have been seen crossing rivers.
-In the wild, their preferred diet is deer and other hoofed animals.
+Their preferred diet is deer and other ungulates.
 Eurasian lynx living in Russia's Ural Mountains follow the winter migration routes of roe deer, reindeer, and moose.